 Encourage engagement and linking by running contests with prizes.
-Use a software like Gleam or KingSumo to launch your contest.
+Use software like Gleam or KingSumo to launch your contest.

-Help People Out
+Helping People Out

 Whether you’re helping webmasters by pointing to broken links or you offer your services to someone, there’s a huge opportunity for using reciprocity to build white hat backlinks to your site.